-Carbon monoxide is an odorless, invisible gas, which often makes it difficult to locate the source of CO after an Alarm.
+Carbon monoxide is an odorless, invisible gas, which often makes it difficult to locate the source of CO after an alarm.
 These are a few of the factors that can make it difficult to locate sources of CO:

-- .
-House well ventilated before the investigator arrives. - Problem caused by "backdrafting." - Transient CO problem caused by special circumstances
+House well ventilated before the investigator arrives. · Problem caused by "backdrafting."
+Transient CO problem caused by special circumstances.

 Because CO may dissipate by the time an investigator arrives, it may be difficult to locate the source of CO.
-First Alert shall not be obligated to pay for any carbon monoxide investigation or service call.
+BRK Brands, Inc. shall not be obligated to pay for any carbon monoxide investigation or service call.

-POTENTIAL SOURCES OF CO IN THE HOME

-Fuel-burning appliances like: portable heater, gas or wood burning fireplace, gas kitchen range or cooktop, gas clothes dryer.
+POTENTIAL SOURCES OF CO IN THE HOME Fuel-burning appliances like: portable heater, gas or wood burning fireplace, gas kitchen range or cooktop, gas operating a barbecue grill or vehicle in an enclosed area (like a garage or clogged chimney opening.

-Damaged or insufficient venting: corroded or isconnected water heater vent pipe, leaking chimney pipe or flue, or cracked heat exchanger. blocked or clogged chimney opening.

-Improper use of appliance/device: operating a barbecue grill or vehicle in an enclosed area (like a garage or screened porch).
-Transient CO Problems: "transient" or on-againoff-again CO problems can be caused by outdoor conditions and other special circumstances THE FOLLOWING CONDITIONS CAN RESULT IN
+Damaged or insufficient venting: corroded or disconnected water heater vent pipe, leaking chimney pipe or flue, or cracked heat exchanger, blocked or clothes dryer screened porch) Transient CO Problems: "transient" or on-again-off-again CO problems can be caused by outdoor conditions and other special circumstances.
+The following conditions can result in transient CO situations:

-TRANSIENT CO SITUATIONS: